FREE TRAINING!

 Defining Your Target Weight in Eating Disorder Recovery

-Why is Overshooting Your Weight Important in Recovery From Restriction?
+Why is Overshooting Your Weight Important in Anorexia Recovery?

 Overshoot is a prerequisite to allow complete physical recovery of your body.
 When you have spent years undereating, overexercising, or a combination of both, the body goes into a negative energy balance and must turn to internal sources for energy.
 This means your body will literally eat itself up as it leeches energy from your organs, bones, and important biological systems to ensure your survival.
 Of course, this energy must be paid back at some point, which our beautiful friend Extreme Hunger helps us with!
 There’s so much stigma around needing to eat a lot of food in recovery from restrictive eating disorders, but what people often forget is that you have so many calories TO MAKE UP FOR!!!